jkclee123/boulder-sp/prd.md

     * **As a** user, **I want** to transfer a pass to another user, **so that** I can give or sell it to them directly.
     * **Acceptance Criteria**:
         1. A "Transfer" button is available on active `privatePass` and `marketPass` items.
-        2. The transfer form requires searching for the recipient by `telephone` or `gymMemberId`.
+        2. The transfer form requires searching for the recipient by `phoneNumber` or `gymMemberId`.
 The recipient's name is displayed for confirmation.
         3. The sender can specify the `count` and total `purchasePrice` for the transfer.
         4. A Firebase Function executes the transfer, reducing the sender's pass count and creating a new `privatePass` for the recipient.
         5. The new `privatePass`'s `lastDay` is calculated based on its `createdAt` date plus the `duration` inherited from the original pass, not the sender's pass `lastDay`.